Margaret Benson: Early life and family

 Margaret was born in 1865 near Reading, England, as one of the six children of Edward White Benson, an Anglican educator and clergyman (later Archbishop of Canterbury), and his wife Mary Sidgwick Benson, sister of philosopher Henry Sidgwick who founded Newnham College.
 Margaret attended Truro Girls High School, which was a school her father had founded while in his role as the first bishop of Truro.
 At the age of 18, Margaret was one of the first women to be admitted to Oxford University, where she attended the recently founded Lady Margaret Hall.
 Her intelligence and accomplishments were remarkable, as noted by her tutors, and John Ruskin praised her drawing and watercolor skills, inviting her to study at his school.
 Margaret was considered more academically successful than her more famous siblings, and in 1886, she tied for first place in England on the women's examination.

 Of Margaret's five siblings, her brothers included novelist Edward "Fred" Benson, poet and master of Magdalene College, Cambridge, Arthur Benson, and Catholic priest and author Robert Benson.
 In the Benson family, several members suffered from mental illnesses, with Margaret's father Edward Benson described as being prone to long periods of depression and violent mood swings.
-None of Benson siblings ever married, and at least three of them, Arthur, Fred, and Margaret, were likely homosexual.
+None of the Benson siblings ever married, and at least three of them, Arthur, Fred, and Margaret, were likely homosexual.
 Margaret's mother, Mary Benson, was also involved in homosexual relationships.